 - Smartphone users

 Reviewed by: Eric Rosenberg

-SoFi (short for “social financing”) has been around only since 2011, but in the space of those years, it’s created quite a name for itself.
+SoFi (short for “social finance”) has been around only since 2011, but in the space of those years, it’s created quite a name for itself.
 Best known for offering education loans to Ivy League students, SoFi also offers services to help them network, buy houses and find jobs post-graduation.
-So it makes sense that the company has rolled out SoFi Wealth Management, a service geared toward helping these well-educated Millennials take the next step: investing.
+So it makes sense that the company has rolled out SoFi Wealth, a service geared toward helping these well-educated Millennials take the next step: investing.

 For many young professionals, SoFi is the best of both worlds.
 It brings the ease of self-service and online financial management.
 And it provides human assistance whenever you want that too.

 Please note, though, that SoFi Wealth is open to everyone to use — even if you’re not a 22-year-old straight out of Harvard.